Venafi/vault-pki-backend-venafi/README.md

 If you are using Venafi as a Service, verify the following:

-- The Venafi as a Service REST API at [https://api.venafi.cloud](https://api.venafi.cloud/swagger-ui.html) or https://api.eu.venafi.cloud(if you have an EU account) is accessible from the systems where Vault will be running.
+- The Venafi as a Service REST API at [https://api.venafi.cloud](https://api.venafi.cloud/vaas) or [https://api.venafi.eu](https://api.venafi.eu/vaas) (if you have an EU account) is accessible from the systems where Vault will be running.
 - You have successfully registered for a Venafi as a Service account, have been granted at least the "Resource Owner" role, and know your API key.
 - A CA Account and Issuing Template exist and have been configured with: